 The Lloyd's Register Foundation Thomas Chapman Scholarship comprises two PhD projects managed by the University of Hull in partnership with the Lloyd’s Register Foundation's Heritage & Education Centre.
-One project will investigate ship design in the mid-nineteenth century through the lens of Lloyd's Register Survey Reports.
-The second project will focus on safety measures in the distant-water trawl fisheries since 1900.
+Retired structural engineer Peter Phillipson is investigating ship design in the mid-19th Century through the lens of Lloyd's Register Survey Reports.
+History MRes Sam Wright is focusing on safety measures in the distant-water trawl fisheries since 1900.
 Both projects draw on historic connections between Lloyd’s Register and the port of Hull.

-Improved Educational Outcomes: in funding these Doctoral Training Programme, the Foundation will improve knowledge and understanding of the complex interplay between technological, economic and cultural drivers in the development of maritime activity since the mid-nineteenth century.
+Improved Educational Outcomes: in funding these Doctoral Training Programme, the Foundation will improve knowledge and understanding of the complex interplay between technological, economic, and cultural drivers in the development of maritime activity since the mid-19th Century.
 This will be achieved through case study research based on the archives held by the Heritage & Education Centre, through the dissemination to scholars and practitioners of the original findings of the two investigations and, ultimately, through the introduction of the results of the research into future teaching modules and decision-making processes.

 Undertaking their research during the Covid-19 pandemic, the Thomas Chapman Scholars have faced unprecedented challenges in the courses of their PhDs but have gamely adapted and risen to them.

-Within maritime heritage academia, the scholars have both presented their research at conferences, including Lloyd’s Register Foundation’s Safer World Conference 2019 and the British Maritime Commission’s New Researchers Conference, whilst also organizing their own at the Blaydes’ Maritime Centre with the University of Hull.
+Within maritime heritage academia, the scholars have both presented their research at conferences, including Lloyd’s Register Foundation’s Safer World Conference 2019 and the British Maritime Commission’s New Researchers Conference, whilst also organising their own at the Blaydes’ Maritime Centre with the University of Hull.
 Their research has been notable for addressing questions of the past that would provide insight to contemporary issues and demonstrating the richness of Lloyd's Register Foundation's Heritage & Education Centre as a research resource.

 Both theses are scheduled for submission at the end of January 2023.
 We wish both scholars the very best of luck!